Skip to main content

 This creates a challenging cycle where it becomes easier to gain fat and harder to lose it.
 For a man with a heart condition, carrying excess adipose tissue, especially around the abdomen, places a direct mechanical and inflammatory burden on the cardiovascular system.

-Restoring testosterone to a healthy physiological range can help shift this balance, favoring the maintenance or growth of muscle, which acts as a metabolic furnace, thereby supporting a healthier and reducing a significant cardiovascular risk factor.
+Restoring testosterone to a healthy physiological range can help shift this balance, favoring the maintenance or growth of muscle, which acts as a metabolic furnace, thereby supporting a healthier body composition and reducing a significant cardiovascular risk factor.

 How Does Testosterone Affect Body Fat?